UNF-AIRO/Building_Blocks/README.md

 # How to contribute

-Simply clone the repository and add a folder with your code (source folder is optional), an example imeplementation, and a README.md file.
+Simply clone the repository and add a folder with your code and a README file (An example imeplementation is optional).
 Then add your name and project to the contributors list.

 # Contributors